zerolawtech/SFT-Protocol/docs/third-party-integration.md

 4. Call `IssuingEntity.addToken` to attach the token to the issuer.
 5. Call `IssuingEntity.setCountries` to approve investors from specific countries to hold the tokens.

-At this point, you will be able to transfer tokens from the issuer to any address that has been whitelisted by one of the approved investor registries *if the investor meets the country and rating requirements*.
+At this point, the issuer will be able to transfer tokens to any address that has been whitelisted by one of the approved investor registries *if the investor meets the country and rating requirements*.

 Note that the issuer's balance is assigned to the IssuingEntity contract.
 The issuer can transfer these tokens with a normal call to `SecurityToken.transfer` from any approved address.
 Sending tokens to any address associated with the issuer will increase the balance on the IssuingEntity contract.